DEMos

 Desktop Experiment Modules, or DEMos are hands-on, small-scale experiments that students can manipulate and view from all angles at their desk.
 Ideal DEMos are portable, inexpensive, and fairly straightforward (minimal fiddling) such that they enhance a lesson.
 DEMos are an intuitive extension of cooperative learning in the classroom because students can work in teams of 3 to 4 to observe, predict, and calculate behaviors.

 This webpage provides complete resources for two such experiments: Charged Up on Electrophoresis and Brewing with Bioreactors.
-Electrophoresis and bioreactor processes are brought to life via introductory lectures, assignments, and simple desktop experiments that utilize inexpensive supplies to demonstrate electrophoretic separations and bioprocessing.
-Advantages of these hands-on experiences include that they are not dependent on the availability of lab space, and students have a unique experience to link into their evolving understanding of chemical engineering concepts.
 Complete supply lists, pre-assignment exercises, experimental procedures, and lab mats are provided in html and pdf format for both experiments and available for instructor use.

 Quick links to DEMo Resources